 At 4pm today the Education Secretary Gavin Williamson announced a u-turn on Ofqual's 'standardised' A-level results, in the wake of an imminent judicial review of Ofqual's algorithm by Ealing A-level student Curtis Parfitt-Ford, supported by Leigh Day and tech-justice non-profit Foxglove.
 A team of barristers, comprised of Estelle Dehon of Cornerstone Barristers and Ciar McAndrew of Monckton, led by David Wolfe QC of Matrix Chambers, was instructed.

-The announcement confirmed that teachers' predictions, known as Centre Assessment Grades (CAGs) would be used to grade students' A-level performance instead of the algorithm which had caused such many students to drop two or three grades.
+The announcement confirmed that teachers' predictions, known as Centre Assessment Grades (CAGs) would be used to grade students' A-level performance instead of the algorithm which had caused many students to drop two or three grades.
 This impact was not evenly spread – state schools with cohorts of more than 15 students were particularly disadvantaged, as were sixth form colleges.

 The government was less than 24 hours away from a judicial review claim being launched.
 A pre-action letter sent on Friday explained why Ofqual's algorithmic grading exceeded its statutory powers, violated key principles of data protection law, was unlawfully discriminatory and was tainted by procedural error.